How to Learn Woodworking

 Excited to make this house our home, we slapped together a budget and started our journey to find the perfect furniture pieces.

 That dream came to a screeching halt when we realized the prices of quality furniture.
 We were tired of the cheaply made particle board furniture and knew there had to be other options that wouldn’t require taking out a 2nd mortgage.

-And so, our DIY woodworking journey began.
+And so, our our journey into how to learn woodworking began.
 Starting from having only a $5 screwdriver, we built our woodworking skills (and tool collection) and are now able to make pretty much any piece of furniture or home décor we want.

 Going this route has saved us thousands of dollars and we’ve learned ways to make it easy and inexpensive on ourselves.

 How to learn woodworking is just like learning any new skill.
 It will take time, you will probably make mistakes along the way (just like we did!
 And still do….) but if the pleasure of having this new skill set outweighs everything else, don’t overthink it and just do it (thanks, Nike, for the motivational words).